bruno-ribeiro-data/bruno-ribeiro-data/README.md

 # Hi, I'm Bruno Ribeiro! 👋
 **Data Analyst**

 Welcome to my GitHub!
-I am an analyst focused on building clean code, processing data, and turning raw datasets into actionable insights.
-I use this space to document my learning process and host my public portfolio.
+I am a Data Analyst focused on building clean code, processing datasets, and turning raw data into actionable insights.
+I use this space to host my public portfolio and document my projects.

 ---